Steindachneridion: Distribution and habitat

 Steindachneridion species originate from South America and are restricted to eastern Brazilian coastal drainages, plus the upper Paraná and Uruguay River basins.
 S. amblyurus originates from the Jequitinhonha River basin.
 S. doceanum originates from the Doce River basin.
 S. melanodermatum originates from Iguaçu River in Brazil.
 S. parahybae originates from Paraíba do Sul and Jequitinhonha River basins.
 S. punctatum originates from the upper Paraná River and the Uruguay River basins.
 S. scriptum originates from the Uruguay River.

 The large species of Steindachneridion always occur in swift-flowing, clear-water rivers running over large stony beds.
+S. melanodermatum may rely on deep pools as refugia in its degraded river habitat.
 These fish are naturally scarce in their habitats.

 Appearance and anatomy

-Steindachneridion species are large fish, reaching 100 cm (40 in) in total length or more.
-S. doceanum reaches 42 cm (17 in) in standard length.
-S. melanodermatum reaches a length of about 53.2 cm (21 in) SL.
-S. punctatum reaches about 70 cm (28 in) SL.
+Steindachneridion species are large fish, reaching 100 cm in total length or more.
+S. doceanum reaches 42 cm in standard length.
+S. melanodermatum reaches a length of about 53.2 cm SL, though may reach 102 cm.
+S. punctatum reaches about 70 cm SL.

 These fish have relatively small eyes and heads.
 They have long maxillary barbels that extend to the base of their dorsal fins or adipose fins.
 The adipose fin is relatively long and straight, and its base is longer than the base of the anal fin.
 Pectoral and dorsal fin spines are short.
 Most of these species have light grayish or brownish ground color patterns combined with dark brown, vermiculated dark stripes or spots; however, S. doceanum has reticulations over its body instead of spots, and S. melanodermatum is unique in the genus for its dark brown ground color.
 S. amblyurum differs from other members of this species by having a rounded caudal fin instead of notched.

 Relationship to humans

-Steindachneridion species suffer intense anthropogenic pressure, through modification to their habitat and due to overfishing; consequently, some of them are highly endangered and practically extinct in various parts of their original areas of distribution.
+Steindachneridion species suffer intense anthropogenic pressure, through modification to their habitat (largely due to the construction of hydroelectric dams) and due to overfishing; consequently, some of them are highly endangered and practically extinct in various parts of their original areas of distribution.
 Of the six recognized species, all but S. punctatum are considered threatened by Brazil's Ministry of the Environment.
+Water pollution is another threat, which kills embryos and catfish larvae even with low concentration of pollutants.
 Due to their economic importance as a food source, some aquaculture stations are currently developing programs for captive propagation of Steindachneridion species.
 Fish produced by these programs would be used in fish farms and to restore natural stocks in degraded habitats.